 Note: This blog post is from 2008.
-Some content, links and indeed comments from others may be outdated--though not necessarily.
+Some content may be outdated--though not necessarily.
+Same with links and subsequent comments from myself or others.
 Corrections are welcome, in the comments.
-I may revise the content if necessary.Most of us have seen over the years many requests and many ways to process (read or create) Excel (.xls) and other spreadsheet files.
+And I may revise the content as necessary.Most of us have seen over the years many requests and many ways to process (read or create) Excel (.xls) and other spreadsheet files.
 In fact, there have been so many different ways (some simple, some powerful; some new and some quite old) that I fear some may do a quick Google search and try the first thing they find.
 Sadly, what works for some may not work for all.

 One place to list all the approaches

 I don't recall ever seeing any single listing of all the possible ways to do CFML to Excel integration, so I decided to create one.
 I've created a new section in my Tools to Consider for CFML developers on the topic of "Excel File Processing Tools".